-Standardized Testing: Iowa Assessments will be administered to students in grades 2-8 in the spring (refer to dates on calendar).
-Test results are used for diagnostic purposes and are shared with parents during Parent/Teacher Conferences in the fall.
-Additionally, the ACRE Religious Assessment will take place during the first two weeks in February for grades 5 and 8.
+Standardized Testing: MAP testing will be administered to students three times per year. (refer to dates on calendar).
+Test results are used for diagnostic purposes.
+Additionally, a Religious Assessment will take place during the first two weeks in February for grades 5 and 8.